 The allowance for credit losses reflects the Company's current estimate of credit losses expected to be incurred over the life of other deposits.
 The Company considers various factors in establishing, monitoring, and adjusting its allowance for credit losses including the aging of other deposits and aging trends, customer creditworthiness and specific exposures related to particular customers.
 The Company also monitors other risk factors and forward-looking information, such as country specific risks and economic factors that may affect a customer's ability to pay in establishing and adjusting its allowance for credit losses.
-As of December 31, 2020, there was US\$1,908,929 allowance for credit loss.
+As of December 31, 2021, there was US\$1,908,929 (December 31, 2020: US\$1,908,929) allowance for credit losses.

-(m) Advances to suppliers
+(n) Advances to suppliers

 Advances to suppliers consist of balances paid to contractors and vendors for services and materials that have not been provided or received and generally relate to the development and construction of residential units in PRC.
 Advances to suppliers are reviewed periodically to determine whether their carrying value has become impaired.
 The Group considers the assets to be impaired if it is doubtful that the services and materials can be provided.
-As of December 31, 2019 and 2020, there was no allowance provided.
+As of December 31, 2020 and 2021, there was no allowance provided.

-(n) Customer deposits
+(o) Customer deposits